 If you were married for less than five years, have no children, do not own real estate, owe less than $6,000 collectively, possess less than $41,000 in community property, own less than $41,000 in separate property, and agree never to receive spousal support, you may qualify for a summary dissolution.

 Faster Doesn’t Always Mean Better

-While the shortest possible divorce time may appear to be the best option at the time, we advise our clients to think about their needs and shared lives with their spouses.
+While the shortest possible divorce time may be the best option, we advise our clients to think about their needs and shared lives with their spouses.

 A hasty divorce may leave you with regrets and bitterness in the future.
 But on the other hand, moving swiftly may compel you to request revisions to your spousal or child support arrangement after the divorce is finalized, which can cause the process to take longer than expected.

 Instead of focusing on the deadline, consider how to strike a balance between practicality and completeness.

 If you need to extend your divorce for a few months to ensure a fair division for you and your children, do it now to avoid future issues.

 Divorce is never an easy decision, and it can be challenging when children are involved.
 We recommend coming to terms on all of the significant issues before filing, such as who will get custody or what property division looks like regarding homes (or other valuable assets).

 You may also want expert legal advice from someone knowledgeable about family law since this field has changed drastically; don’t wait until after you’ve served your spouse.